strategicdata/pmhc-mds-spec/doc/upload-specification.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The CSV files should conform to `RFC 4180 <https://www.ietf.org/rfc/rfc4180.txt>`__.

-In addition, CSV files must be created using US-ASCII character encoding.
+In addition, CSV files must be created using UTF-8 character encoding.

 CSV files should have the file extension .csv